asliwxmb/cs118/WK07/readme.md

 ## Please answer and comment on a classmate's opinion:

 - Imagine we have 3 textfields and a button in our screen:
-- 3 Textfiels and 1 button
+- 3 Textfields and 1 button

 ### TEXTFIELDS:
 - #1) Create a textfield so that the user can type in his/her user's name and store the value in the name.